-Mercury can be found in air, water and freshwater fish.
-Can harm the nervous system.
+Mercury and mercury compounds can be found in air, soil, water, and fish.

 What is mercury?

 Mercury is a metal that occurs naturally in the environment.
 It comes in several odorless forms.
 It can be a shiny, silver-white liquid or a tin-white solid.
 If it is heated, it becomes a colorless gas.
 The chemical symbol for mercury is Hg.
-Mercury is a component of crude oil.
-How might I be exposed to mercury?
+Mercury may be found in crude oil.

 Mercury is used in some thermometers, barometers, vapor and fluorescent lamps, mirror coatings, dental fillings, batteries, pharmaceuticals, and agricultural chemicals.
-Energy efficient compact fluorescent light (CFL) bulbs contain small amounts of mercury.
+Energy efficient compact fluorescent light (CFL) bulbs contain small amounts of mercury and should be recycled carefully.
 Mercury salts are sometimes used in skin-lightening and antiseptic creams.

 Mercury is used to make electrical equipment, wire, and switching devices; to extract gold and silver from ores; and to produce chlorine gas and caustic soda, a liquid chemical.
 Mercury compounds were once used in latex paints but were banned from that use in 1990.

-You can be exposed to mercury by eating fish or shellfish contaminated with mercury or having skin contact with mercury.
-How can mercury affect my health?
+You can be exposed to methylmercury by eating fish or shellfish contaminated with mercury.
+You can also be exposed by having skin contact with mercury.

 You can be exposed to mercury by breathing contaminated air at work or by breathing contaminated air from spills, incinerators, and industries that burn fuels that contain mercury.

-Exposure to high levels of mercury can cause mercury poisoning, which can cause death or permanently damage the brain and kidneys.
+Exposure to high levels of mercury and mercury compounds can cause mercury poisoning, which can cause death or permanently damage the brain and kidneys.
 This brain damage can cause tremors, hallucinations, psychosis, changes in vision or hearing, memory problems, loss of appetite and weight, and irritability.

 If you are pregnant, repeated exposure to mercury may increase the risk of damage to the fetus or cause miscarriage.